firebase/firebase-js-sdk/CONTRIBUTING.md

 ### Submitting an Issue

-Before you submit your issue search [past issues][archive], [StackOverflow][stackoverflow], and the [Firebase Google Group][firebase-google-group] maybe your question was already answered.
+Before you submit your issue, search [past issues][archive], [StackOverflow][stackoverflow], and the [Firebase Google Group][firebase-google-group] maybe your question was already answered.
+You can help us to maximize the effort we spend fixing issues, and adding new features, by not reporting duplicate issues.

 If your issue appears to be a bug, and hasn't been reported, open a new issue.
-Help us to maximize the effort we can spend fixing issues and adding new features, by not reporting duplicate issues.
 Providing the following information will increase the chances of your issue being dealt with quickly:

 * **Description of the Issue** - if an error is being thrown a non-minified stack trace helps
 * **Motivation for or Use Case** - explain why this is a bug for you